 Snip off the stems of the purslane and discard.
 Chop the leafy parts into big pieces.
 Wash the leaves thoroughly.
 Drain and allow to dry (I arrange it on paper towels and gently pat dry to speed up the process).

-Make the dressing: In a bowl, combine the yogurt with garlic.
+For the dressing, in a bowl, combine the yogurt with garlic.

 Add the purslane and gently stir to coat the purslane with the dressing.
 Season with salt to taste.
-Arrange the salad on a flat serving plate.
-Drizzle some olive oil, sprinkle with paprika and serve.
+Arrange the salad on a serving plate.
+Drizzle with some olive oil and sprinkle with paprika to taste.
+Serve immediately or chilled.